Thurles: Feudal period

 Towards the end of the 12th century the power of the O'Donoghue clan began to wane, and by the early part of the 13th century, the Norman Butler dynasty came to be the most powerful.
 It is to the Butlers that Thurles owes much of its early development.
 Their architectural legacy may be seen today with two of the original family fortresses still standing (the Black Castle near the centre and O'Fogarty Castle by the Suir).
 Theobald Walter, 1st Baron Butler (Theobald Butler) was the ancestor of the Irish branch of the Butler dynasty.
 His father had been the hereditary holder of the office of Chief Butler of England and when Theobald assisted Kings Henry II of England and John of England in their invasions of Ireland, he was named "Chief Butler of Ireland".
 He was also granted a large section of the northeastern part of the kingdom of Limerick.
 Later in 1328, his descendant, James Butler, was created Earl of Ormond by King Edward III of England.

 Commerce

 Thurles was originally an agricultural market town.
 It is now a retail town, with chain stores like Dunnes Stores, Supervalu, Lidl, Aldi, Boots, and Holland and Barrett established in the town.
 The headquarters of the meat processing factory Dew Valley Foods is also located in the Thurles environs.
 Thurles Shopping centre was recently extended and plans to open a new a Tesco store to replace the current store in Liberty Square have also been announced.
 Stakelum's Hardware, which recently moved to the Nenagh road, is one of the biggest family owned business in the town.
 McKevitt's "Costcutter" is another large family business that operates with one supermarket in the town.
 High technology industries have been established in the Thurles Technology Park.

+Jobs

+Is the home of food company Erin gravy, sauce, soup and vegetable maker.